Beyond Autocomplete: Designing CopilotLens Towards Transparent and Explainable AI Coding Agents: Probe: An Interactive and Modular Explanation Layer

 \subsection{A Dynamic, Two-Level Explanation Framework}

-A single, static explanation risks either overwhelming users with excessive detail or omitting critical context needed for deep understanding.
-To navigate this tension, our system adopts a dynamic two-level approach that offers distinct but linked layers of explanation.
-This design is informed by research on dynamic XAI, which advocates for interfaces that allow users to adjust the depth of the explanation on demand based on their immediate needs and cognitive capacity.
+\sysname{}'s central design principle is a two-level dynamic explanation framework designed to manage the inherent trade-off between informational quality and cognitive load, a key challenge in explainable AI (XAI) \cite{Miller2019,doshivelez2017rigorousscienceinterpretablemachine,sweller1988cognitive}.
+It is designed as a research probe to investigate how programmers interact with AI-generated code when the ``black box'' is opened \cite{sun2022genai}.
 This two-level design is structured using the concepts of \emph{explanatory} versus \emph{exploratory} user interfaces (XUIs) \cite{chromik2021human}. \begin{itemize} \item \textbf{Level 1} functions as an \emph{explanatory XUI}.
 It is designed for immediate, ``at-a-glance'' awareness, presenting a concise, post-hoc summary of the agent's actions.
-Its purpose is to quickly answer the question: ``What just happened?''
+Its purpose is to quickly answer the question: ``What just happened?''.

 \item \textbf{Level 2} functions as an \emph{exploratory XUI}.
 It is an on-demand, user-driven environment for deep investigation.
-Its purpose is to allow a developer to probe the rationale behind a specific change, answering the question: ``Why was it done this way?'' \end{itemize}
+Its purpose is to allow a developer to probe the rationale behind a specific change, answering the question: ``Why was it done this way?''. \end{itemize}

 By separating these two modes of interaction, the system supports both rapid sensemaking and deep reflective analysis, allowing developers to engage with the explanation at the level of detail appropriate for their current task.